gaplo917/GapStyle/spec/README.md

 > Highlighting specific words in deterministic colors helps us to reduce that load

-A productivity-oriented syntax highlighting scheme gives us familiar orientation points and patterns that our eyes can “hook” on, and allows us finding the specific position faster.
+A productivity-oriented syntax highlighting scheme gives us familiar orientation points and patterns that our eyes can “hook” onto, and allows us to find the specific position more quickly.

-So syntax highlighting helps us to keep an overview or finding the place we’re searching for.
-However, it cannot help us actually understanding the code, because by the pure definition of “syntax”, it can only highlight by what the code looks like, not by what the code means, since that requires wider knowledge.
+Therefore, syntax highlighting helps us to keep an overview of or find the place we’re searching for.
+However, it cannot help us actually understand the code.
+By the pure definition of “syntax”, it can only highlight the tokens in the code, not by what the code means, since that requires wider knowledge.

 #### Semantic Highlighting